Up to 60% off sofas & mattresses — limited‑time deals.

 • Deep-seat loungers who still want structure

-• Larger rooms with layout flexibility
+• Large rooms with flexible layout needs

 Where it falls short